K-Means (Kernel) (RapidMiner Studio Core)

 - add_cluster_attributeIf enabled, a new attribute with cluster role is generated directly in this operator, otherwise this operator does not add the cluster attribute.
 In the latter case you have to use the Apply Model operator to generate the cluster attribute.
 Range: boolean

-- add_as_labelIf true, the cluster id is stored in an attribute with the label role instead of cluster role Range: boolean
+- add_as_labelIf true, the cluster id is stored in an attribute with the label role instead of cluster role (see add cluster attribute parameter).
+Range: boolean

 - remove_unlabeledIf set to true, unlabeled examples are deleted.
 Range: boolean